hot-glue-for-rails/hot-glue/README.md

 To fix this, run
 `rails generate devise:views`

+Then manually add `html: {'data-turbo' => "false"}` to all of the Devise forms.
+You will need to edit the following forms:
 `views/devise/sessions/new.html.erb`, `views/devise/registrations/edit.html.erb`,
 `views/devise/registrations/new.html.erb`, and

-add the data-turbo false option in the html key:
+Add the data-turbo false option in the html key of the form, shown in bold here:

 form_for(resource, as: resource_name, **html: {'data-turbo' => "false"},** url: session_path(resource_name) ) do |f|

 ### Hot Glue Installer Notes